Emergency Alternative Air Sources – Spare Air and Pony Bottles

-They are not fitted with hoses or pressure gages, but can be attached to the main scuba tank through a valve opposite to the mouthpiece on the regulator body.
-The idea behind Spare Air is to allow the diver enough time to get to the surface, unencumbered by equipment.
+They are not fitted with hoses or pressure gauges but can be attached to the main scuba tank (How Long can a Scuba Tank Last?) through a valve opposite to the mouthpiece on the regulator body.
+The idea behind a Spare Air pony bottle is to allow the diver enough time to get to the surface, unencumbered by equipment.

 Are pony bottles the way to go?

-During a dive, a pony bottle should be fixed to the main scuba tank with clamps or straps.
+During a dive, a pony bottle should be fixed to the main tank with clamps or straps.
 This allows convenient access and keeps them out of the way of the diver’s workspace.

 Is one better than the other?

-Pony bottles definitely provide more air and are a safer choice if you know how to quickly change air supplies.
-They can save a diver’s life during a deep dive, but the air is not as easy to use in an emergency as Spare Air.
+Pony bottles definitely provide more air and are a safer choice if you know how to quickly change your air source when you run out of air.
+They can save a diver’s life during a deep dive, but the air is not as easy to use in air emergencies as Spare Air.

 Ultimately, the choice comes down to experience.
 There is no perfect answer.
 A diver must look at the circumstances for each individual dive, and evaluate the risks.
-Dive tables are extremely helpful in calculating how much air one would need in an emergency, based on distance to the surface and rate of consumption.
+Dive tables are extremely helpful in calculating how much air one would need in an emergency, based on the distance to the surface and rate of consumption.

 It’s always best to overestimate how much air will be needed.
 Adrenaline and fear typically cause people to breathe much more heavily, burning through their supply quickly.
 If space requirements are not an issue, then consider using two alternative air sources: one pony bottle and one Spare Air.